Weight Loss Surgery Aftercare

-You should have between 1.2 and 1.5 litres of fluid daily.
-A minimum of 25 grams of protein is needed for health, but aiming for 50+ grams is reasonable if you can manage it.
+- You should have between 1 and 1.5 litres of fluid daily.
+A minimum of 25 grams of protein is needed for health but aiming for 50+ grams is reasonable if you can manage it.
 Liquid fibre supplements or gentle stool softeners will prevent constipation, which otherwise can be very uncomfortable.
 We start you on chewable multivitamins, but fluid and protein are more important for how you recover early on.
 If someone is having problems with tolerating a wide range of foods, multivitamins become very important for safe recovery.
 Foods include yoghurt, soups, protein drinks and purées for main meals.
 Soft food can start at 2–3 weeks.

 Weight Loss Phase (2-12 months)

-- Low-starch vegetables, salads and fruit.
-These are excellent components for meals, in addition to protein.
+- Low-starch vegetables, salads and fruit: These are excellent components for meals, in addition to protein.
 Try to avoid snacking on fruit between meals.
 Snacks contain pointless calories and usually increase your hunger.

-- Vitamin and mineral supplements.
-You need to support your body during this time by making sure you don’t miss out on important nutrients while losing weight.
+- Vitamin and mineral supplements: You need to support your body during this time by making sure you don’t miss out on important nutrients while losing weight.
 Everyone needs a multivitamin daily.
-Some patients will benefit from vitamin D, iron, calcium, vitamin B12 or other mineral supplements such as zinc and silica.
+Some patients will benefit from vitamin D, iron, calcium, vitamin B12 or other mineral supplements such as zinc, magnesium, selenium, chromium or silica.

 Weight maintenance phase (18 months and beyond)

-This is the most crucial period, and the one where most many patients will run into trouble.
-If the habits that led to your becoming overweight return, your weight problem will return.
+This is the most crucial period, and the one where many patients will run into trouble.
+If the habits that led to you becoming overweight return, your weight problem will return.
 We are aiming for 1000–1500 calories a day.
 Key elements are:

 - Three meals a day.
 Patients who have not settled into a regular pattern by this stage are in real danger of weight regain, as they will compensate for missed meals with snacks and liquid calories.